-Request for an extension: Students who need more time than the Graduate College allows for completing an M.A.
+Request for an extension: Students who need more time than the Graduate College allows to complete an M.A.
 Degree can request an extension.
 To do so they must submit a petition through their iPOS.
-The petition will have to be approved by the student's committee chair and the Graduate Student Academic Advisor.
-The Advisor will get the approval of the academic unit head and submit the petition to the Graduate College.
+The petition will have to be approved by the student's committee chair and the Graduate Academic Success Coordinator.
+The Coordinator will submit the petition to the Graduate College.
 The petition should include:

-- The reason the student has been unable to complete the degree by the deadline. - A timeline of the work remaining until degree completion, including specific dates. - A statement acknowledging that the student understands only one extension of time to degree may be granted.
+• The reason the student has been unable to complete the degree by the deadline.

+• A timeline of the work remaining until degree completion, including specific dates.

+• A statement acknowledging that the student understands only one extension of time to degree may be granted.
 If they do not complete the remaining work and graduate according to the timeline, no further extensions will be granted, and they will be terminated from the degree program.